1one2three/elephant/README.md

 - `track` - Track specific papers
 - `export` - Export data to CSV/JSON
 - `alert` - Set up citation alerts

+## Why Elephant? 🐘

+Elephants are famous for their incredible memory - they never forget.
+Just like an elephant, this tool remembers and tracks all your citations, publications, and metrics across multiple platforms, so you never miss an opportunity to boost your research impact.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+MIT License - see LICENSE file for details

+## Acknowledgments

+Built with ❤️ for researchers who want to maximize their academic impact.